 The Cloud Shell Editor comes with Cloud Code support.

-Cloud Code provides IDE support for the full development cycle of Kubernetes and Cloud Run applications, from creating and customizing a new application from sample applications to running your finished application.
-Cloud Code also supports you along the way with run-ready samples, out-of-the-box configuration snippets, and a tailored debugging experience.
+Cloud Code provides IDE support for the full development cycle of Kubernetes and Cloud Run applications, from creating and customizing a new application from a sample application to running your finished application.
+Cloud Code also provides run-ready samples, out-of-the-box configuration snippets, and a tailored debugging experience.

 Cloud Code supports the development of applications in Node.js, Python, Java, Go, and .NET Core.

 In addition to the Cloud Code menu available in the status bar of